kh49/WEVOTE/INSTALL.md

 ## Basic Shell Commands
 All interaction with the computing cluster will be through the Linux shell terminal.
-It is recommended that you read through some basic tutorials for navigating the Linux shell and writing shell scripts: http://linuxcommand.org/lc3_learning_the_shell.php.
+It is recommended that you read through some basic [tutorials](http://linuxcommand.org/lc3_learning_the_shell.php) for navigating the Linux shell and writing shell scripts.
 You don’t need to be an expert, but should know some of the commands and basic syntax.
 Below is a list of important commands for navigating the shell and some basic syntax.
 ```
 cd – changes directories
 	cd with no commands returns to the home directory